 Cost of tuition and fees (through HOPE/ZELL for GA residents)

 Cost of housing

 A yearly living expense stipend

-Opportunity to compete for a paid University Assistantship where students work on special projects or research in an academic department
+Opportunity to compete for a paid University Assistantship to explore research and engaging work experience on campus

 The Prudential Spirit of Community Awards program is the United States’ largest youth recognition program based exclusively on volunteer community service.
 To be eligible, applicants must:

 be in grades 5-12 as of November 5